 The curriculum covers the following areas:-

 ASDAN, ‘Personal Progress’ and ASDAN ‘Personal and Social Development’ are accredited qualifications offered at our centre, at Entry level.
 We also offer Entry level qualifications in English and Maths where appropriate.

 Emphasis is placed on developing personal, learning and thinking skills.
 The curriculum also promotes work related learning.

-Resources.
 Learning is enhanced where appropriate by access to the following:

 There is an option to teach students in smaller sets, grouped either by ability or social mix.
 Activities are planned and delivered at a pace appropriate to the needs of each student.